static-frame/static-frame/doc/source/api_overview.rst

+.. _api-overview:

 API Overview
 ===============================

 For each container, the complete public API is presented below.
-Note that interface endpoints, such as ``iter_element``, are expanded to show all interface sub components, such as ``apply`` and ``map_any``.
+Note that interface endpoints are expanded to show all interface sub components.

-This is an overview for quick reference; for detailed documentation, start with :ref:`structures`.
+This is an overview for quick reference; for detailed documentation, see :ref:`api-detail`.

 .. jinja:: ctx